teknopaul/mod_upload/README.md

 The original authors are, Rob McCool and Martin Pool they deserve the credit any bugs are mine.

-mod_upload is GPL3, thats right the "viral" one that scares Micro$oft and 0racle, thus you must be open with pathces.
+mod_upload is GPL3, thats right the "viral" one that scares Micro$oft and 0racle, thus you must be open with patches.
 I don't want your money honey, I just want your pull request.